aaronbloomfield/ccc/hws/auction/index.md

 ### Submission

+You will need to fill in the various values from this assignment into the [auction.py](auction.py.html) ([src](auction.py)) file.
+That file clearly indicates all the values that need to be filled in.
+That file, along with your Solidity source code, are the only files that must be submitted.
+The 'sanity_checks' dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.

-There are *three* forms of submission for this assignment; you must do all three.
+There are *two* forms of submission for this assignment; you must do both.

-Submission 1: You should submit your `Auctioneer.sol` file, and ONLY that file, to Gradescope.
-All your code should be in that file, and you should specifically import the various interfaces.
-Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
-So it can only do a few sanity tests (correct files submitted, successful compilation, etc.).

-Submission 2: You must deploy those two smart contracts (`NFTmanager` and `Auctioneer`) to our private Ethereum blockchain.
+Submission 1: You must deploy those two smart contracts (`NFTmanager` and `Auctioneer`) to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
 But the final deployment for the `Auctioneer` should only have the data specified in task 3, above.
 It's also fine if you use your `NFTmanager` from a previous assignment.
 Save the contract addresses and transaction hash of these deployments, as you will need to submit them below.

-Submission 3: You will need to submit your information via a Google form, the link to which is on the Collab landing page.
-You will need to submit the following items:

-- Your name & UVA userid
-- Your account number from `eth.coinbase`.
-The assumption is that you did your tasks from this account (deployed your contract, the votes, etc.); if you did it from a different account, submit that account address instead.
-- From task 1 (NFT images):
-  - The contract address and transaction hash of your deployed NFTmanager contract (this may be the same as in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment)
-- From task 2 (Auctioneer): the contract address and transaction hash of your deployed smart contract
-- From task 3 (your auctions): the auction ID for the two auctions (the contract address for the Auctioneer contract is assumed to be the one from task 2)
-- From task 4 (class auctions):
-  - The auction ID of the auction you created
-  - The transaction hash for each of the three transactions where you bid on another auction
+Submission 2: You should submit your `Auctioneer.sol` file and your completed `auction.py` file, and ONLY those two files, to Gradescope.
+All your Solidity code should be in that first file, and you should specifically import the various interfaces.
+Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
+So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).